1969 Pittsburgh Steelers season: Offseason

 In the 1969 offseason, the Steelers hired former defensive coordinator Chuck Noll from the Baltimore Colts days after his loss to the New York Jets in Super Bowl III.
 Noll became the team's 14th head coach in the franchise's history.
 While it took 36 seasons to go through the first 13, Noll stayed through 1991, establishing coaching stability for the Steelers not seen in other NFL franchises for the next 46.
 Since Noll's retirement, only Bill Cowher and current head coach Mike Tomlin have served as head coach of the Steelers.

 According to Linebacker Andy Russell and other Steelers present, Noll assembled the team for their first meeting and plainly stated his thoughts on why the Steelers had lost so often for so long.

 "So Coach Noll's first meeting, I'll never forget the speech he gave," said Russell, who became a highly successful businessman after retiring from football in 1976.
 "He gets up and says, 'I've been watching the game film since I took the job, and I can tell you guys why you've been losing.'
 You could have heard a pin drop in that room.
 He says, 'The reason you have been losing is you're not any good.'" he said, 'I'm going to get rid of most of you.'
 Five of us made it from that room to the Super Bowl in '74."

+Noll promoted scout Bill Nunn to a full-time position.
 Only a handful of players were carried over from the 1968 squad to the 1974 Super Bowl Squad, most notably veterans Andy Russell, Rocky Bleier, Ray Mansfield, Sam Davis and Bobby Walden.
 Additionally, Dick Hoak, who retired before the 1972 season, became the team's running backs coach and remained with the team in that capacity through the 2006 season.
 Bleier, who played his rookie season the year before and later became a major contributor to the Super Bowl championship teams, was fighting in Vietnam during this time and was wounded in combat just before the start of the season.